microsoft/z3guide/website/docs-smtlib/02 - theories/10 - Special Relations.md

 can be axiomatized using first order quantifiers.
 However, reasoning with these quantified axioms involves non-linear overhead, up to a quadratic number of quantifier instantiations.
-The decision procedures for partial, linear, tree and piece-wise linear orders in z3 use variants of Ford-Fulkerson push relabeling graphs.
+The decision procedures for partial, linear, tree and piece-wise linear orders in z3 use variants of Bellman-Ford push relabeling graphs.

 ### Partial Order